kasperlindau/OptiSkane/README.md

 Corresponding app: https://github.com/kasperlindau/OptiSkaneApp

 # About
 So I have never been really pleased with Skånetrafiken's current app.
-It often only suggests a few suboptimal journeys and is not very customizable.
-Another problem is that they use target-stops as destination, which limits the results even more.
-The reason for this is that they probably are aiming to distribute their travelers as well as possible on all of their available vehicles.
-Another reason may be that they need to adapt their service so it satisfies the average traveler.
-They also have to take computational power into account, as they deal with a lot of users each day, especially during rush hours.
+It often only suggests a few suboptimal journeys and the search is not very customizable.
+Some possible reasons for this includes: they probably aim to distribute their traverlers as well as possible on all of their available vehicles, they need to adapt their services to the average traveler, and they need to take computational power into account as they deal with a lot of users each day (especially during rush hour).

 Modern problems require modern solutions!!
 The only logical solution was to build an app myself.